Although today’s implants are designed to last many years, it’s possible

 Revision surgery isn’t something to take lightly.
-It is more complicated than a primary (or "initial") total knee replacement (TKR) and entails many of the same risks.
-Nevertheless, more than 54,000 knee revision operations are performed in the U.S. each year.
-It’s estimated that over half of these procedures take place within two years of the initial knee replacement.
+It’s more complicated than a primary (or initial) total knee replacement (TKR) and entails many of the same risks.
+Nevertheless, it’s estimated that more than 22,000 knee revision operations are performed in the United States each year.
+Over half of these procedures take place within two years of the initial knee replacement.

-It’s important to note that a revision knee replacement does not provide the same lifespan as the initial replacement (usually about 10 years rather than 20).
+It’s important to note that a revision knee replacement doesn’t provide the same lifespan as the initial replacement (usually about 10 years rather than 20).
 The accumulated trauma, scar tissue, and mechanical breakdown of components lead to diminished performance.
 Revisions are also more susceptible to complications.

-If you notice any unusual swelling, tenderness or fluid leakage, contact your surgeon immediately.
-If your surgeon suspects that there’s a problem with your existing artificial knee, you will be asked to undergo an examination and assessment.
-This involves X-rays and possibly other imaging diagnostics such as a CT scan or Magnetic Resonance Imaging (MRI).
-The latter can provide important clues about bone loss and determine whether you are a suitable candidate for a revision.
+If you notice any unusual swelling, tenderness, or fluid leakage, contact your surgeon immediately.
+If your surgeon suspects that there’s a problem with your existing artificial knee, you’ll be asked to undergo an examination and assessment.
+This involves X-rays and possibly other imaging diagnostics such as a CT or MRI scan.
+The latter can provide important clues about bone loss and determine whether you’re a suitable candidate for a revision.

-Patients that experience fluid buildup around the knee usually undergo an aspiration procedure to remove the fluid.
+People who experience fluid buildup around their artificial knee usually undergo an aspiration procedure to remove the fluid.
 The doctor sends the fluid to a lab to determine the type of infection and whether a revision surgery or other treatment steps are in order.

 Long-term wear and loosening of the implant can occur over years.

-The data on long-term revision rates varies and depends on numerous factors, including the ages of the patients observed.
-The chances for a revision are lower for younger patients.
-You can reduce future problems by maintaining your weight and avoiding activities that place undue stress on the joint, such as running, jumping, court sports, and high impact aerobics.
+The data on long-term revision rates varies and depends on numerous factors, including the ages of those observed.
+The chances for a revision are lower for younger people.
+You can reduce future problems by maintaining your weight and avoiding activities that place undue stress on the joint, such as running, jumping, court sports, and high-impact aerobics.

-During a process called aseptic loosening the bond between the bone and the implant breaks down as the body attempts to digest the particles.
-When this event takes place, the body also begins to digest bone—a process called osteolysis.
+During a process called aseptic loosening, the bond between the bone and the implant breaks down as the body attempts to digest the particles.
+When this event takes place, the body also begins to digest bone, which is known as osteolysis.
 This can lead to a weakened bone, fracture, or problems with the original implant.
 Aseptic loosening doesn’t involve an infection.

 If you require a bone graft, the surgeon will either take bone from another part of your own body or use bone from a donor, usually obtained through a bone bank.
 The surgeon might also install metal pieces such as wedges, wires, or screws to reinforce the bone for the implant or fasten the implant to the bone.
 A revision requires the surgeon to use a specialized prosthetic device.